 It’s also the most trafficked museum in the world, receiving 8.8 million visitors annually.
 Some hot summer afternoons it will feel as though all 8.8 million are in the museum at the same time with you.

 So time your visit carefully and, again, invest in a private guide who can lead you through these halls efficiently.

 Or skip the Louvre itself altogether.
 More pleasant can be a walk from the central square courtyard of the museum, through the triumphal Arc du Carrousel, and then on through Queen Catherine de’ Medici’s Jardin des Tuileries.

 From the Tuileries you can carry on straight to Place de la Concorde (where Louis XVI was “chopped,” as my son, 4 years old when we moved to Paris, used to put it) and then, if your legs are up for it, continue down the avenue des Champs-Élysées all the way to the city’s better-known triumphal arch, the Arc de Triomphe de l’Étoile.

-When I was living and working in Paris, my daily commute took me through the Tuileries gardens.
+When I was living and working in Paris the first time (about 15 years ago), my daily commute took me through the Tuileries gardens.
 In every season, the walk was a highlight of my day.
 In spring, children float small sailboats in the ponds.
 In summer, tourists crowd the paths and the cafés.
 In autumn, the ground is covered with the leaves of the rows and rows of shade trees.
 In winter, I’d have the place nearly to myself each early morning and every early-dark afternoon.

 However, the best place to experience books is Shakespeare and Company, the iconic bookstore on Paris’ Left Bank originally opened by American expat Sylvia Beach.
 The store closed during World War II and was restarted in its current incarnation in 1951 by George Whitman, whose daughter Sylvia (named after Beach) runs things today.